 Under the three goals, the Organization has identified targets to be reached by 2026.
 The progresses towards these targets are measured by strategic performance indicators (SPI).
 The following tables summarize for each overarching goal the targets and associated SPI.
 Related object items of the IHO (Convention) are given for reference purpose.

-Goal 1: Evolving the support of safety and efficiency of a transforming navigation
+Goal 1: Evolving the hydrographic support for safety and efficiency of maritime navigation, undergoing profound transformation